fingo/spata/roadmap.md

 there are plans on how to make it even more versatile and useful.

 Future versions may include:
-*   CSV writer,
+*   support for updating `Record`,
-*   support for Scala 3.
+*   support for Scala 3 (including FS2 3, Cats Effect 3 and shapeless 3).